You can cancel your Google Ads account at any time. This will automatically stop all your ads within 24 hours.

 - You’ll need administrative access to your manager account

-- Your manager account needs to have created the managed account you’d like to cancel
+- Your manager account needs to have ownership of the client account you'd like to cancel.

 How to cancel your account